vifirsanova/llama-dynamic-context/README.md

 **Dynamic context management for LLMs**
 ...because humans don't hit 'context limit exceeded' and start forgetting your dog's name.
 Let's make this stuff uncanny as hell <3

+> This is a **standalone fork** of llama.cpp focused specifically on dynamic context management

 ## Quick Start

 ```bash